 To maintain the highest impact research, we need to attract and retain the best research faculty working in high-impact areas.
 Successful faculty members initiate new research programs, create more jobs, improve the reputation of the Institute and help garner more federal grants.
 Thus, the Institute’s mission will be greatly helped with support directed toward attracting and retaining world-class faculty members and their research programs (e.g., via support towards endowed professorships or new junior faculty recruits).

-- Safe Oregon Healthy Oregon (SOHO) – SOHO is a new OHWC program that recommends expert-identified tools and the best evidence-based interventions for Oregon companies and unions to improve safety, health, wellness and well-being (Total Worker Health).
-Donations will support external advisors to the program, the website to make interventions available and awards for companies and individuals that participate in the programs and are successful in reducing risk factors for injuries and chronic illnesses in the workforce.
+- A new OHWC program that recommends expert-identified tools and the best evidence-based interventions for Oregon companies and unions to improve safety, health, wellness and well-being (Total Worker Health®) is being developed.
+Donations will support external advisors to the program, the dissemination website to make interventions available and awards for companies and individuals that participate in the programs and are successful in reducing risk factors for injuries, disorders, and chronic illnesses in the workforce.

 - These summer research internships are designed to introduce college freshman, sophomores, juniors, and seniors to various fields of biomedical and occupational health research.
 Interns work closely with one or more faculty scientists conducting cutting-edge research at the Institute.
 This hands-on laboratory or field experience adds a valuable dimension to the intern’s education and helps train the leaders of tomorrow in our field.
 Women, members of historically underrepresented groups, and economically and educationally disadvantaged applicants are especially encouraged to apply.
 We seek donations to help fund these paid internships.